 MPH students will show mastery of the public health competencies through a culminating project in their final course.
 This experiential learning includes training on the formation of competitive grants for non-profit organizations aligned with the student’s interest area.
 The student will select a topic and partner with a local agency to craft a grant that addresses a need for that particular agency.
 The student will receive one-on-one support from a faculty mentor and produce both a written and oral presentation at the end of the course.

-CSR 590 - Health Disparities in Vulnerable Populations Seminar (3 credit hours)
+CSR 590 - Human Sexuality and Sexual Health (3 credit hours)

 ASM 540 – Geographic Information Systems Application (3 credit hours)